jsilus/class-notes/content/CSCI 5103/Definitions/Processes/Process Scheduling.md

 	- Architecture support
 	- Amount of information needed by the OS
 #### What is a quantum?
 The maximum duration at which a process is allowed to run on the CPU before being replaced by another to achieve multiplexing.
+This length is variable for different processes.